IBMDeveloperUK/Data-Science-Lunch-and-Learn/watson-studio-instructions.md

 ## Get a free IBM Cloud account <a id="get-a-free-ibm-cloud-account"></a>

 To follow along with the workshop start by signing up for a free Cloud account.
-Click on the below link and fill in the form.
-You will receive a verification code by email, so please use a real address.
+You can find the signup link on the crowdcast event page and it will also be shared during the Lunch & Learn.
+Once you filled in the form, you will receive a verification code by email, so please use a real address.

-Sign up for a free IBM Cloud account: [http://ibm.biz/odsc\_ibm\_aiworkshop](http://ibm.biz/odsc_ibm_aiworkshop)

 Once your account is verified and set up, you will see this welcome screen.
 Click on the 🍔 in the top left corner to expand the contents list.
 At the top you can find more information about your account, documentation and available resources and services.